 For its estimation, Winrock's CDM A/R Sample Plot Calculator Spreadsheet Tool was used, which applies the equations and statistics to estimate sample size.
 The tool uses a maximum error level of 10% and a minimum confidence level of 90%.

-The following table shows the results of minimum plots for the project and for each and the number of actual plots established for the Redentoristas project.
+The following table shows the results of minimum plots for the project and for each stratum and the number of actual plots established for the Redentoristas project.

 Table 21.
 List of sampling units (plots) established in the forest carbon project initiative Redentoristas in La Primavera, Vichada.